top of page

 Gem Palace1_edited.jpg

-Visit the Family Jewelers of Maharajahs and Billionaires
+Visit Jewelers to Maharajahs and Billionaires

 See why the famed Jaipur gems and jewelry craftsmanship draw customers from across the globe.
 A private session filled with stories and fun-facts with a family member from this esteemed house of gems.